ryanchao2012/airfly/README.md

 ## Usage

 `airfly` expects the implementations are populated in a Python module(or package), the task dependencies are declared by assigning `upstreams` and `downstreams` attributes to each object.
-The task objects are actually wrappers for Airflow operators, when `airfly` walks through the entire module, all tasks are discovered and collected, the dependency tree and the `DAG` context are automatically built, with some `ast` helpers, `airfly` can wrap all these information, convert them into source code, and finally save them to `dag.py`.
+The task objects are actually wrappers for Airflow operators, when `airfly` walks through the entire module, all tasks are discovered and collected, the dependency tree and the `DAG` context are automatically built, with some `ast` helpers, `airfly` can wrap all these information, convert them into python code, and finally save them to `dag.py`.

 <img src="assets/layout.png" width="500">